cefet-rj-dal/harbinger/change_point/hcp_binseg.md

+BinSeg: Binary Segmentation recursively partitions the series around the largest detected change until a maximum number of change points or a stopping criterion is met.
+It is a fast heuristic widely used in practice.
+Harbinger wraps the `changepoint` implementation and returns detected indices with plotting and evaluation utilities.

 Binary Segmentation (BinSeg) recursively identifies multiple change points by splitting the series at the strongest change and repeating.
 In this tutorial we will:

 - Load a dataset with change points and visualize it